 Why is my VPN saying “No servers found”?

 No servers found typically means the app cannot reach the provider’s server list due to network restrictions, DNS resolution problems, or an outdated server catalog.
 Update the app, switch to a different region, or refresh the server list.
+Vpn exact location: how VPNs mask your real location, why it matters, and how to choose the best service in 2026

 How can I fix a VPN connection that keeps dropping?

 Enable the kill switch, ensure auto-reconnect is on, and avoid long-running sessions on overloaded servers.
 Switching to a less congested server or a different protocol often stabilizes the connection.
-Hotspot shield vpn chrome extension setup guide, features, pricing, safety, and alternatives in 2025

 Can I use a VPN without changing my DNS settings?